pacerswithprettyfeet/pacerswithprettyfeet-oss.github.io/_posts/2026-05-22-Writing-the-Tristan-Stubbs-Manual.md

 Then comes the whiplash.
 From being a strike-rotator through the middle-overs, Stubbs becomes one of the best death-overs batters in IPL history.
 Among batters who have faced at least 150 balls after the 15th over, he has the fifth-highest TSR, behind only Livingstone, AB de Villiers, Gayle, and Pant, and ahead of even Klaasen, Buttler and the mighty Russell.
 He does this while averaging 87.8 in the phase (the best in this 150 ball group)!
 Whatever explains the middle-overs confusion, the end-overs version of Stubbs has already arrived.
 This is the role teams trust him with, and for good reason.
 With an NEB of 24.5, Stubbs is the ultimate closer any team would want.

-Table of leading TSRs, averages and NEB having faced at least 150 balls.
 <iframe
   src="{{ '/assets/plots/Writing the Tristan Stubbs Manual/stubbs_plots_Death_TSR_NEB.html'  |relative_url }}"
   width="100%"